tobus3000/adsb_tar1090_sensor/INFO.md

 ### Step 1

-Add this repository to HACS. <https://github.com/tobus3000/adsb_tar1090_sensor>
+Add this repository to HACS. https://github.com/tobus3000/adsb_tar1090_sensor

+### Step 2

+Search for "ADS-B tar1090 Sensor" in the HACS - Home Assistant Community Store.
+Click "Download".

+### Step 3

+Restart Home Assistant.

+### Step 4 (optional)

+Go to "Settings" -> "Devices & services" -> click the "ADS-B tar1090 Sensor" integration.
+Click the "Configure" button to set the sensor up for your needs.